We help people to live well with MS

 “Self-management is about knowing how to recognise the difficulties MS can bring, and adjusting your way of life to accommodate them… finding new ways to live life to the full.”

-The information is being fully up-dated and we’re planning some online resources as well as updating the practical strategies outlined in the current book.
+The information in MS and Me is being fully up-dated and we’re planning some online resources as well as updating the practical strategies outlined in the current book.

 Sex and MS